+NOTE: For GPRS Systems, the mbms-mode parameter will be set to “broadcast 24 1”

 2. SIP INFO request (from SIP/IP Core A to PoC Client A)

 The SIP/IP Core A routes the SIP INFO request to PoC Client A.